 Growth Rock Recommendation: Again, as per our Usability vs. Desirability framework, we don’t recommend spending too much time on small UX decisions like this.

-Displays Secure Checkout or Trust Badges
+Displays Secure Checkout or Trust Seals

 Of course social proof is a well-known persuasion tactic and we agree with its usage.